Parashat Bamidbar

 L'ordre caché de l'amour

-Pourquoi Hachem a inversé le calendrier dans Bamidbar
+Pourquoi la Torah a inversé le calendrier dans Bamidbar

 D'après le shiour de M. Yéhouda Himi